ASTR 1210 (O'Connell) Study Guide

 reminder of the impact threat from space.

-was unrelated to the (ironically) highly publicized approach of
+direction of the Sun.
+It was unrelated to the (ironically) highly

 - Continuous atmospheric detonations.
 Air Force infrared